grierforensics/Great-DANE-Engine/README.md

 1. Retrieving certificates for an email address via DNS, DNSSEC, DANE and SMIMEA, and
 2. Generating DNS SMIMEA records for a given certificate

-## Bouncy Castle

-The DANE package (`org.bouncycastle.cert.dane`) is currently vendored within the Engine's source tree (`com.grierforensics.greatdane.bc`) to include recent changes made in Bouncy Castle's master git branch.
-We plan to revert to using `org.bouncycastle.cert.dane.*` upon the next release of Bouncy Castle.

 ## Implementation

 The HTTP REST service is implemented using Jersey and an embedded Jetty HTTP server.